Kimberly S. Engber, dean

 Who Can Apply

-Any new incoming WSU student, including freshman and transfer students, and current WSU students.
+Any incoming student (including high school seniors and transfer students) and current Wichita State students.
 Students who transfer to WSU having completed all or part of an Honors Program at a community college should speak to the Honors College Advisor about having those credits counted toward a Cohen Honors distinction.

 Good Standing

 To maintain good standing in Honors, students take a minimum of 3 honors credit hours each year or complete an honors track and maintain an overall GPA of 3.250.
-The Lindquist Honors Scholar track is designed to be completed in the first two years.
-In order to graduate within four years with the minor in University Honors or the Honors Baccalaureate diploma, students should take at least 6 honors credit hours each year.
+In order to graduate within four years with the minor in University Honors or the Honors Baccalaureate diploma, students take 6 honors credit hours each year.

 Probation and Dismissal

-The Dorothy and Bill Cohen Honors College adheres to current WSU Probation and Dismissal policies found in the Academic Probation and Dismissal section of the Undergraduate Catalog with the following exceptions: Honors College students must maintain a GPA of 3.250 and enroll in at least one honors course each year or complete an honors track.
+The Dorothy and Bill Cohen Honors College adheres to current WSU Probation and Dismissal policies found in the Academic Standing section of the Undergraduate Catalog with the following exceptions: Honors College students must maintain a GPA of 3.250 and enroll in at least one honors course each year or complete an honors track.

 In addition to meeting academic standards, students are expected to follow the Student Code of Conduct which can be found online in section 8.05 of the WSU Policies and Procedures Manual1, and to meet the professional standards governing any organization in which the student is participating as an intern, exchange student or other capacity.